 DescriptionSalem was capital of the Massachusetts Bay Colony from its founding 1626-30.
-During the witchcraft trials in 1692 the accusations of a group of children and women in Salem Village (now Danvers) caused 19 people to be hanged and one to be pressed to death.
+During the witchcraft trials in 1692 the accusations of a group of children and women in Salem Village (now Danvers) caused 19 people to be hanged and one to be pressed to death with stones.

 By the end of the 18th century Salem was a prosperous shipping center.
 Ships from this port brought back rare and costly cargoes from around the world.
 Many handsome old houses are reminiscent of those seafaring days.
 The Friendship, a full-size replica of a 1797 East Indian merchant ship, is at Central Wharf across from the Custom House on Derby Street.
 Nathaniel Hawthorne, who wrote “The Scarlet Letter,” was born in Salem in 1804.
 His birthplace may be viewed at The House of the Seven Gables.